- Home

 History

 In order to be an active and engaged global citizen it is important that our students understand how society has evolved and developed.
-We teach how both men and women fought across hundreds of years to gain suffrage, to highlight the importance of democracy.
-And, we teach the history of the British Empire, to explain the cultural development in our society.
-We teach powerful stories which help students to understand the world and how they have a significant role to play in its future.
+Students learn how both men and women fought across hundreds of years to gain suffrage to highlight the importance of democracy.
+Students learn the history of the British Empire to explain cultural development in our society.
+For us, history is all about people, and in order to Love Learning, students learn powerful stories which help them to understand the world and how they have a significant role to play in its future.
+By learning how humans have not always treated each other with respect, students can Show Kindness in empathising with the past and learning from it.

-History is not only about the stories, but the skills it can foster.
-The Bishopshalt History Department has a powerful and ambitious curriculum which provides students with opportunities to learn about their own past, while also providing windows onto the past of those less familiar to them, who have equally shaped their world.
-We aim to use the historical concepts of cause, consequence, change, continuity and significance to create well rounded historians, who can engage with the big questions regarding how the world has come to be.
-In a world of controversy and political debate, it has never been more important to develop interdisciplinary skills like analysis, debate, reason and analysis, which helps our students to chase brilliance.
-Our department has a love of History at its core, and we endeavour to foster that love of learning and engagement in our students to ensure they take History beyond the classroom.
+History is not only about the fascinating stories of our ancestors but also the valuable skills it develops so that our students can seek Brighter Futures.
+The department has designed a powerful and ambitious curriculum which provides students with opportunities to learn about their own past, while also providing windows onto the past of those less familiar to them, who have equally shaped their world.
+We aim to use historical second order concepts of cause, consequence, change, continuity, similarity and difference to create not only well- rounded historians but also curious citizens, challenging them to Build Character by engaging with the big questions regarding how the world has come to be.
+In a world of controversy and political debate, it has never been more important to develop interdisciplinary skills like analysis, debate and reason which help our students to Chase Brilliance.
+Our department has a love of history at its core, and we endeavour to foster that love of learning and engagement in our students to ensure they take history beyond the classroom.

 Languages